dotnet-foundation/website/input/blog/posts/net-foundation-july-august-2020-update.md

 - [0.4](https://github.com/nunit/nunit.analyzers/releases/tag/0.4.0) adds 13 new diagnostics and codefixes for asserts in the classical model such as Assert.Greater, Assert.IsNotEmpty, and Assert.IsNotInstanceOf.
 We have also improved the handling of asserts against constants and variables of type Task.
 In addition, we now properly handle ValueSourceAttribute and test methods decorated with both a TestAttribute and a TestCaseSourceAttribute/TestCaseAttribute.
 We have also added a diagnostic and codefix to ensure that test methods are public.

-Please [try out the latest](https://www.nuget.org/packages/NUnit.Analyzers) and continue to [let us know what you’d like to see](https://github.com/nunit/nunit.analyzers/issues)!
+Please [try out the latest](https://www.nuget.org/packages/NUnit.Analyzers) and continue to [let us know what you'd like to see](https://github.com/nunit/nunit.analyzers/issues)!

 #### NUnit Console and Engine